spiedz/wwif/content/films/where-was-barbie-filmed.md

     - "The dream house sequences were meticulously crafted on soundstages at Leavesden, inspired by mid-century modern architecture."
     - "Director Greta Gerwig insisted on a diverse cast of Barbies and Kens to reflect the doll's broad appeal."
     - "The film's satirical take on gender roles was explored not just through dialogue but also through the visual contrast of Barbieland and the real world."
-    - "The "Perfect Day" sequence in Barbieland was shot with precise choreography, almost like a musical number."
+    - "The 'Perfect Day' sequence in Barbieland was shot with precise choreography, almost like a musical number."
     - "Many of the film's costumes were custom-made, with designers drawing inspiration from various eras of Barbie fashion."
     - "The final scene with Barbie's momentous decision was filmed in a surprisingly ordinary location, emphasizing her journey to humanity."
     - "Part of the real-world scenes necessitated capturing genuine reaction from passersby, adding to the comedic chaos."